Casimir effect

-In quantum field theory, the Casimir effect, also known as the Casimir force, is a physical force acting on the macroscopic boundaries of a confined space which arises from the quantum fluctuations of the field.
+In quantum field theory, the Casimir effect (or Casimir force) is a physical force acting on the macroscopic boundaries of a confined space which arises from the quantum fluctuations of a field.
+The term Casimir pressure is sometimes used when it is described in units of force per unit area.
 It is named after the Dutch physicist Hendrik Casimir, who predicted the effect for electromagnetic systems in 1948.

-In the same year, Casimir together with Dirk Polder described a similar effect experienced by a neutral atom in the vicinity of a macroscopic interface which is referred to as the Casimir–Polder force.
+In the same year Casimir, together with Dirk Polder, described a similar effect experienced by a neutral atom in the vicinity of a macroscopic interface which is called the Casimir–Polder force.
 Their result is a generalization of the London–van der Waals force and includes retardation due to the finite speed of light.
-Since the fundamental principles leading to the London–van der Waals force, the Casimir and the Casimir–Polder force, respectively, can be formulated on the same footing, the distinction in nomenclature nowadays serves a historical purpose mostly and usually refers to the different physical setups.
+The fundamental principles leading to the London–van der Waals force, the Casimir force, and the Casimir–Polder force can be formulated on the same footing.

-It was not until 1997 that a direct experiment by S. Lamoreaux quantitatively measured the Casimir force to within 5% of the value predicted by the theory.
+In 1997, a direct experiment by Steven K. Lamoreaux quantitatively measured the Casimir force to be within 5% of the value predicted by the theory.

-The Casimir effect can be understood by the idea that the presence of macroscopic material interfaces, such as conducting metals and dielectrics, alters the vacuum expectation value of the energy of the second-quantized electromagnetic field.
+The Casimir effect can be understood by the idea that the presence of macroscopic material interfaces, such as electrical conductors and dielectrics, alters the vacuum expectation value of the energy of the second-quantized electromagnetic field.
 Since the value of this energy depends on the shapes and positions of the materials, the Casimir effect manifests itself as a force between such objects.

 Any medium supporting oscillations has an analogue of the Casimir effect.
 For example, beads on a string as well as plates submerged in turbulent water or gas illustrate the Casimir force.

 In modern theoretical physics, the Casimir effect plays an important role in the chiral bag model of the nucleon; in applied physics it is significant in some aspects of emerging microtechnologies and nanotechnologies.